IBMDataScience/autoai/README.md

-# Demo of IBM Watson Studio AutoAI's Tool
+# Demo of IBM's Watson Studio AutoAI to Predict Titanic's survivors

+## A 3-minute video of the demo can be downloaded from [here](https://ibm.box.com/s/62ngb7y0cppespkty308a3u9r2jdjg3o).

+## The step-by-step instructions to build the demo are the following:

 1. If you don't an IBM cloud account, navigate to <https://cloud.ibm.com/registration> to create one.
 Otherwise, sign-in using your IBM coud account here: <https://cloud.ibm.com/login>